ethanzitting/ACME-Cafe/README.md

-This website was created as part of The Odin Project's curriculum.\n
+This website was created as part of The Odin Project's curriculum.

-\n
-My goals going into it:\n
+My goals going into it:
-Practice with The Module Pattern: Complete\n
+Practice with The Module Pattern: Complete
-Practice with Function Factories: Complete\n
+Practice with Function Factories: Complete
-Practice with ES6 Module File Structuring: Complete\n
+Practice with ES6 Module File Structuring: Complete